 What you need to know about the eggs you eat is that their nutrition benefits are greatly dependent on where you buy your eggs.
 I always recommend getting your eggs from a good source like a farmer’s market, local organic grocery store, and know what type of eggs to look for.

 Ready to take a crack at getting more eggs into your diet?
 Try some of these delicious egg recipes!
 No matter what meal you’re hankering for, you can bet there’s a recipe that’ll get you egg-cited.

-I always substitute regular salt with sea salt, and adjust any bread or grain with sprouted, fermented grain, or sourdough bread.
+I always substitute regular salt with sea salt, and adjust any bread or grain with sprouted, fermented grain, sourdough or gluten-free bread.